Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 Calling

 Cockatoos call out to find flock mates.
-Their call is unique to the flock so that they can locate each other.
+Their call is unique to the flock, meaning they can locate each other.
 In captivity, owners are flock members, so they call to them when unsure of their whereabouts.

 Calling can indicate anxiety and loneliness, so reveal yourself to put the cockatoo at ease and give it some attention.
-Ignoring a cockatoo is bad for its mental health, leading to depression.
+Ignoring a cockatoo affects its mental health.